 If the status flag indicates to the Network 'cdev' that there is an additional card that the 'adev' resource supports, the Network 'cdev' makes another GetADEV call with the same value in D1 and the D2 value that was returned from the first call.
 Upon receipt of the D2 value, the 'adev' resource knows it returned first-call information the last time, and responds by returning second-call information to the Network 'cdev'.
 The Network 'cdev' continues to make subsequent GetADEV calls until the status flag indicates that there are no more cards to support.
-When the user selects an icon that the 'adev' resource supports, the Network 'cdev' makes a SelectADEV call to the 'adev' resource, passing the value in D2 to indicate the current selection.
+When the user selects an icon that the 'adev' resource, passing the value in D2 to indicate the current selection.